arjun-christopher/SpecForge-AI/QUICKSTART.md

 - Ensure Python 3.10+ is installed: `python --version`
 - Check if virtual environment is activated
-- Verify OpenAI API key is set in `.env`
+- Verify Gemini API key is set in `.env`

 **Frontend won't start:**